 - Be in good-quality English, in a form that can be immediately published without revision.

-- Be sent electronically, as a PDF file formatted according to Springer LNCS Instructions for Authors through the submissions link to the conference website no later than January 23, 2019.
+- Be sent electronically, as a PDF file formatted according to Springer LNCS Instructions for Authors through submission site not later than February 17, 2019.

-At least one author of each accepted paper must register, and attend the conference to present the paper.
+At least one author of each accepted paper has to register and attend the conference to present the paper.

 Preliminary proceedings will be available at the conference.
 Final versions of invited and accepted papers will be published by Springer after the conference in the Lecture Notes in Computer Science series.
 Proceedings of previous PSIs are volumes 1181, 1755, 2244, 2890, 4378, 5947, 7162, 8974, 9609 and 10742 of LNCS.

-The conference will be held in Akademgorodok which is located in a picturesque place near the Ob’ lake, 30 km south from Novosibirsk, the largest city of Siberia.
-Silence, beautiful landscape, and pure air are the factors promoting scientific activity and creativity during the conference.
+The conference will be held in Akademgorodok, a picturesque town near Ob’ Lake, 30 km south from Novosibirsk, the largest city of Siberia.
+This quiet place with its beautiful nature and pure air is sure to foster scientific activity and creativity of the conference participants.

 You can fly to Novosibirsk via Moscow by Aerofiot, S7, UTair or Ural Airlines.
-There are direct flights operated by S7 Airlines from Frankfurt, Düsseldorf, Prague, Thessaloniki, Tbilisi, Yerevan, Tokyo, Seoul, Hongkong, Shanghai, Beijing or Bangkok to Novosibirsk.
-You can buy electronic tickets on Aeroflot, S7 and UTair flights via the websites and pay by VISA and other popular cards.
-The conference organization committee provides a free transfer between the Novosibirsk airport and Akademgorodok.
+There are direct flights to Novosibirsk airport Tolmachevo from Frankfurt, Düsseldorf, Prague, Thessaloniki, Tbilisi, Yerevan, Tokyo, Seoul, Hongkong, Shanghai, Beijing or Bangkok.
+The Conference Organizing Committee provides a free transfer between the Novosibirsk airport Tolmachevo and Akademgorodok.

 The weather in Novosibirsk at the beginning of July is normally quite warm and sunny with the temperatures in the range of 25–30°C.